freeCodeCamp/guide/pages/docs/certificates-guide/use-css-selectors-to-style-elements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use CSS Selectors to Style Elements"
+title: "Use CSS Selectors to Style Elements"
+parent: "certificates-guide"
 ---

 Instead of giving style attributes one by one, we can do this to multiple elements at the same time.